jmh3434/java-precourse/Precourse Java.md

 # Precourse Java

-Once we insert here begin to understand a programming language and what it offers us as developers, we also need to understand the big picture regarding development in practice and building applications at scale.
+Once we begin to understand a programming language and what it offers us as developers, we also need to understand the big picture regarding development in practice and building applications at scale.

 With mobile development in both iOS and Android, you will encounter many of the same challenges and problems for developing either type of application.

-As a part of the precourse work, we talk about high level concepts that extend past iOS development.
+As a part of the precourse work, we will learn about high level concepts that extend past iOS development.
 Additionally, these same ideas extend across Android mobile development and apply to all levels of computer programming.
 As you hit landmarks in your learning regarding mobile development, having the foundational knowledge will make learning more applicable and useful.

 As developers, we will be covering the following questions as it applies to iOS and Android development, but more importantly, how it applies to developers as a whole.